Interstate High Speed Rail History

 Funding International Airports Kills Intercity Passenger Rail

-In July 1964, President Johnson started the Urban Mass Transit Administration (UMTA) with a $375 million federal allocation.
-He promised larger UMTA funding for 50-80% of Rapid Transit projects.
-Unfortunately, the Vietnam War started in August 1964.
+President Johnson followed through on Kennedy’s proposal by announcing that his Great Society Program would allocate Rapid Transit funding in the form of Metro Heavy Rail.
+In July 1964, President Johnson convinced Congress to start the Urban Mass Transit Administration (UMTA) with a $375 million federal funding allocation.
+He promised significantly more future UMTA funding to cover 50-80% of Rapid Transit projects.
+Lurking in the shadows was a small, but significant start to the Vietnam War in August 1964.

 Amtrak Becomes A Flicker Of Hope For Intercity Passenger Trains